singlestore-labs/react-terminal-plus/README.md

 ## Mongo Shell in Portal - Missing Features

+- [X]: Talk with Francisco about the portal's security concerns
+- [X]: Bug showing the connected database - urgent
+- [X]: colors/font-size/line-height - urgent
+- [X]: Terminal background color - talk with Design
+- [1]: Blocklist commands - [window, ...]
+- [2]: Only show mongo shell if there are workspaces with KAI enabled - let's hide for now
 - [2]: Look at firewall rules - try
-- [2]: Only show mongo shell if there are workspaces with KAI enabled - let's hide for now
-- [2]: Terminal background color - talk with Philip
-- [1]: Blocklist commands - [window, ...]
-- [2]: Talk with Francisco about the portal's security concerns
+- [3]: Look at analytics
 - [3]: Integrate into the tutorial?? - later
-- [1]: Bug showing the connected database - urgent
-- [1]: colors/font-size/line-height - urgent
+- [2]: Talk with Design about including a "don't copy paste" warning - later
 - []: ???